seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 ^^^^^^^^^^^^^^^

 This box indicates whether the target supports parsing target specific .s files by implementing the MCAsmParser interface.
-This is required for llvm-mc to be able to act as a native assembler and is required for inline assembly support in the native .o file writer.
+This is required for llvm37-mc to be able to act as a native assembler and is required for inline assembly support in the native .o file writer.